7,200 total views, 2 views today

 About the study

 The Barton surname in today's United Kingdom dates from the earliest usages of family names for taxation purposes and is said to be a locative one; i.e., it is derived from one or more place names.
 It sprang independently in several places at about the same time.
-These places include: Barton-under-Needwood in Staffordshire (Anglo Saxon Chronicle, 942AD), Barton in Yorkshire, the ancient county of Kent, and in Lancashire.
+These places include: Barton-under-Needwood in Staffordshire (some researchers cite Anglo Saxon Chronicle, 942AD, but a careful examination of it reveals no such entry), Barton in Yorkshire, the ancient county of Kent, and in Lancashire.

 The National Heritage List for England contains 1786 occurances of the word Barton at http://list.english-heritage.org.uk/